Mums posture getting you down?

 Mums posture is a pain.
 Literally.
 Being a mum ain’t easy.
 I should know, I’m a dad.
 I get the easy ride.
 But being a mum?
 Now that’s tough.

-As a posture expert, over the years I’ve learned to tell who’s had kids and who hasn’t, just by the state of their backs.
+As a posture expert, over the years I’ve learned to tell who’s had kids, and who hasn’t, just by the state of their backs.
 If there’s one thing that mum’s have in common, it’s tight lower back muscles, a tendency to stoop forward a bit, neck humps, and a general reduction in good posture.
+Mums posture is unfair because the tendency is to want to look after the kid more than yourself, which is perfectly natural.

 Before we go any further, I want to say, I’m not criticising.
 No way!
 It’s all down to having to hold, lift and carry the little love-bundles.
 Your posture as you get them in and out of cribs, vehicles and strollers.
 If you breast-fed, holding that uncomfortable position.
 Is there ever a good posture for changing diapers?
 How about not getting enough sleep – that doesn’t help.
 And cleaning.
 The constant cleaning!
 It’s no wonder your posture as a mother suffers.